 Spotlight on Framlingham Castle

-Once at the centre of a vast network of power and influence, Framlingham Castle is one of the best preserved medieval castles in England.
+Discover the centre of a vast network of power and influence, and one of the best preserved medieval castles in England.
 With its towers and curtain walls still standing proudly, it's here that you can explore almost 1000 years of history.

 Spotlight On Lullingstone Roman Villa